 As a Radiologist, my husband suggested I get an MRI to rule out anything serious.
 After the test, I walked into his Radiology reading room expecting good news.
 But as soon as I glanced at him, I knew our lives were going to be forever changed.
 He confirmed that the MRI of my brain showed signs consistent with Multiple Sclerosis.

 I was fortunate enough to live near Stanford University Hospital and quickly scheduled an appointment with a MS neurologist.
 After many tests including an EEG and spinal tap I was officially diagnosed.
 Multiple Sclerosis??
 Wait a minute!
 I was in the prime of my life.
 How could this be?

-It took some time for me to accept that both my twin and I were now faced with a chronic disease.
+When I was first diagnosed, I didn’t know much about the disease.
+Classically, MS is a chronic, typically progressive disease involving damage to the sheaths of nerve cells in the brain and spinal cord.
+It took some time for me to accept that both my twin and I were now facing a chronic disease.
 MS has thoroughly changed everything about my life.
-It is definitely not a disease for “sissys” or the “weak of heart.”
+It is definitely not a disease for anyone who is a “sissy” or the “weak of heart.”

 Please follow along with both Terry and me as we continue sharing our story of living with MS. We’ll continue with stories of our daily and family life and how we’re transitioning through the stages and challenges of living with MS.